sxxb/rubytest/_files/2021-developmenteconomics-notes.md

       $$ F(k) - hk $$

     - Lenders will do their best to ensure $$(k-w)R > hk$$ so they will be repaid.
 They do this by setting a level of k such that the return from repaying is greater than the return from defaulting.
-    - This explains why defaults are low and why the rich borrow more - but doesn't explain intereste rate levels and variation.
+    - This explains why defaults are low and why the rich borrow more - but doesn't explain interest rate levels and variation.
     - If we introduce a fixed cost for lenders to monitor borrowers $$c$$ we can solve this.
       - A borrowers interest rate must now be: $$(k-w)R = D(k-w)+c (= hk)$$, and thus $$R > D$$
     - We can rearrange this equation to get: